-- First Offense: Parents/Guardians will receive written notice of the infraction. - Second Offense.
-Student will be suspended from riding the bus for five school days and parents/guardians may be asked to meet with the transportation supervisor, bus driver, and principal prior to riding again. - Third Offense.
+- First Offense: Parents/Guardians will receive written and/or oral notice of the infraction. - Second Offense.
+The student will be suspended from riding the bus for up to five school days and parents/guardians may be asked to meet with the transportation supervisor, bus driver, and principal prior to riding again. - Third Offense.
 Student is suspended from all school provided transportation for the remainder of the semester,